Ionic (mobile app framework): History

 Ionic was created by Drifty Co. in 2013.
 After releasing an alpha version of the framework in November 2013, a 1.0 beta was released in March 2014, a 1.0 final in May 2015, and several 2.0 releases in 2016.

 Since January 2019, Ionic 4 allows developers to choose other frameworks apart from Angular like React, Vue.js, and web components.
 Ionic 4 was built using StencilJS.
 Ionic was acquired by OutSystems in November 2022.

+In February 2025, Ionic discontinued new sales of its commercial products and services, including Ionic Appflow, Identity Vault, and Portals, and announced a multi-year wind-down of maintenance and support for existing customers, while continuing to maintain its open-source products, including Ionic Framework and Capacitor.

 Services and features

-Ionic uses Cordova and, more recently, Capacitor plugins to gain access to host operating systems features such as Camera, GPS, Flashlight, etc. Users can build their apps, and they can then be customized for Android, iOS, Windows, Desktop (with Electron), or modern browsers.
+Ionic uses Capacitor plugins — and historically Cordova plugins — to gain access to host operating system features such as Camera, GPS, and Flashlight.
+Users can build their apps, and they can then be customized for Android, iOS, Desktop (with Electron), or modern browsers.
 Ionic allows app building and deployment by wrapping around the build tool Cordova or Capacitor with a simplified 'ionic' command line tool.

 Ionic includes mobile components, typography, interactive paradigms, and an extensible base theme.

 Using Web Components, Ionic provides custom components and methods for interacting with them.
 One such component, virtual scroll, allows users to scroll through a list of thousands of items without any performance hits.
 Another component, tabs, creates a tabbed interface with support for native-style navigation and history state management.

-Besides the SDK, Ionic also provides services that developers can use to enable features, such as code deploys, automated builds.
-Ionic also provides its own IDE known as Ionic Studio, but it was discontinued in 2020.
+Besides the SDK, Ionic offered commercial services under the name Ionic Appflow for code deploys (over-the-air live updates), automated native builds, and app store publishing.
+New sales of Appflow were discontinued in February 2025, and the service is scheduled to be sunset on December 31, 2027.
+Ionic's migration guidance for Appflow customers lists third-party alternatives for native builds, including Capawesome Cloud, Bitrise, Codemagic, and Volt Builder, and for live updates, Capawesome Cloud and Capgo.
+Ionic also provided its own IDE known as Ionic Studio, but it was discontinued in 2020.

 Ionic also provides a command-line interface (CLI) to create projects.
 The CLI also allows developers to add Cordova plugins and additional front-end packages, enable push notifications, generate app Icons and Splash screens, and build native binaries.

 Supported platforms

-For Android, Ionic supports Android 4.4 and up.
-For iOS, Ionic supports iOS 10 and up.
-Ionic 2 supports the Universal Windows Platform for building Windows 10 apps.
-Ionic Framework, based on Angular.js, supports BlackBerry 10 apps.
+Ionic 8 supports Android 5.1 and up (with Chromium 89 or later) and iOS 15 and up.